 Experts agree that even if you have a diagnosis of BPH, alcohol consumption should be limited.

 Is it safe to drink alcohol if you have prostate cancer?

 Whether it is safe to drink alcohol after being diagnosed with prostate cancer, depends on several factors.

-These include how advanced the cancer is, and the amount of alcohol which is being ingested.
+These include how advanced the cancer is, and the amount of alcohol that is being ingested.
 Prostate cancer is often slow-growing, and the medical profession agrees that a small amount of alcohol per day will be fine.

 However, if cancer has progressed to the point where treatment is required, then it would not be advisable to drink alcohol.
 This is as it can have an adverse effect on some medications, as well as other treatments, such as chemotherapy.

 Chemotherapy side effects are potentially made worse by alcohol.